Great-Sun-Group/vimbiso-pay/docs/state-management.md

 ## Overview

-VimbisoPay uses a member-centric state management system built on Redis to handle multi-channel conversations and user sessions.
-The system provides:
+VimbisoPay uses a state management system built on Redis that strictly enforces SINGLE SOURCE OF TRUTH:

-- Member-centric state operations
+- Member ID exists ONLY at top level state
-- Channel abstraction
+- Channel info exists ONLY at top level state
+- No duplication of data in flow_data
+- All components access data from single source

+Core features:
 - Atomic state operations
 - Stateful conversations
 - Multi-step form handling